amirkrs/lpic1book/content/1012_boot_the_system.md

 to view all the logs including what has been logged after the boot process we use the `dmesg` command.

-We can also use `journalctl -k` to check Kernel logs or use `journalctl -b` to check for boot logs (or even use `journalctl -u kernel` to see all previous logs too).
+We can also use `journalctl -k` to check Kernel logs or use `journalctl -b` to check for boot logs (or even use `journalctl -b -n` to see all previous logs too).

 In addition to these, most systems keep the boot logs in a text-like file too and they can be found in `/var/log/boot` or `/var/log/boot.log` in Debian or Red-Hat based systems, respectively.